canjs/can-map-delegate/src/doc/delegate.md

-@page can.Map.delegate delegate
+@page can-map-delegate.delegate Delegate
-@parent can.Map.plugins
+@parent can-map-delegate.usage
-@plugin can/map/delegate
-@test can/map/delegate/test.html

 The __delegate__ plugin allows you to listen to more specific event changes on [can.Map Maps].
 It allows you to specify: